Korea FTA Endangers Jobs in Seven Major U.S. Industries

 For an explanation of the how the number of jobs in each congressional district was determined, click here.

-For media inquiries on the Trade Data Center, contact Maggie Henderson here.
+For media inquiries on the Trade Data Center, contact Public Citizen's Global Trade Watch here.

-The geographic information on this page was generated with the assistance of the University of Southern California’s WebGIS Services using the most accurate methodology available.
+The geographic information on this page was generated with the assistance of the Texas A&M Geoservices using the most accurate methodology available.
 Trade Data Center designed by Travis McArthur.